narendraj9/narendraj9.github.io/web/miscellany/quotes.markdown

 > The crownless again shall be king.

+Not quotes, but worth reading and watching: [Obscure Sorrows](http://www.dictionaryofobscuresorrows.com/).

 Conal Elliot maintains a huge list of quotes.
 I wonder if all of them are his favorites.
 Here: [Quotes](http://conal.net/quotes.htm)